The renormalization of the shell-model GT operator starting from effective field theory for nuclear systems: Results

-We have to notice that, while the agreement between the experimental and calculated spectra and $B(E2)$s for $^{76}$Se is quite satisfactory, this conclusion cannot be traced for the $^{76}$Ge, whose observed collectivity is poorly described.
-These results are at variance with respect to those we found in Ref. \cite{Coraggio19a}, where the \heff~was derived from a $NN$ \vlwk~potential obtained from the CD-Bonn potential \cite{Machleidt01b}, and the reproduction of the $^{76}$Ge spectrum and $B(E2)$s was far better than the one in Fig. \ref{76Ge76Se}.
+We notice that while the agreement between the experimental and calculated spectra and $B(E2)$’s for $^{76}$Se is quite satisfactory, the same conclusion does not apply to $^{76}$Ge, whose observed collectivity is poorly described.
+These results are at variance with respect to those we found in Ref. \cite{Coraggio19a}, where the \heff~ was derived from a $NN$ \vlwk~ potential obtained from the CD-Bonn potential \cite{Machleidt01b}, and the reproduction of the $^{76}$Ge spectrum and $B(E2)$’s was far better than the one in Fig. \ref{76Ge76Se}.

-As a matter of fact, there is experimental evidence that low-energy states of $^{76}$Ge reveal a rigid triaxial deformation \cite{Toh13}, and this enhanced collectivity, that characterizes heavy-mass germanium isotopes, may be reproduced within shell model by employing a model space larger than the $0f_{5/2}1p 0g_{9/2}$ one \cite{Rhodes22}.
+There is experimental evidence that low-energy states of $^{76}$Ge reveal a rigid triaxial deformation \cite{Toh13}, and this enhanced collectivity, that characterizes heavy-mass germanium isotopes, may be reproduced within shell model by employing a model space larger than the $0f_{5/2}1p 0g_{9/2}$0 one \cite{Rhodes22}.

-The different collective behavior of the calculated $^{76}$Ge low-lying energy spectrum, as obtained with present chiral \heff~and the one in Ref. \cite{Coraggio19a}, traces back to their different monopole components.
-In Table \ref{ESPE76Ge} they are reported the proton and neutron ESPEs for $^{76}$Ge, calculated with both \heffs, and it is evident that the SM Hamiltonian employed in Ref. \cite{Coraggio19a} provides an ESPE spectrum more compressed than the one obtained with the chiral \heff.
+The different collective behavior of the calculated $^{76}$Ge low-lying energy spectrum, as obtained with present the chiral \heff~ and the one in Ref. \cite{Coraggio19a}, traces back to their different monopole components.
+In Table \ref{ESPE76Ge} we report the proton and neutron ESPEs for $^{76}$Ge, calculated with both \heffs, and it is evident that the SM Hamiltonian employed in Ref. \cite{Coraggio19a} provides an ESPE spectrum more compressed than the one obtained with the chiral \heff.

-The collectivity induced by the smaller energy spacings of the ESPEs, that are calculated starting from the \vlwk~renormalization of the CD-Bonn potential, has a drawback: in a few cases this feature fails to reproduce shell closures, such as in $^{48}$Ca (see Fig. 5 in Ref. \cite{Coraggio19a}) or in $^{68}$Ni, as we have shown in Fig. \ref{J2pNi-vlwk}.
+The collectivity induced by the smaller energy spacings of the ESPEs, that are calculated starting from the \vlwk~ renormalization of the CD-Bonn potential, has a drawback: in a few cases this feature fails to reproduce shell closures, such as in 48Ca (see Fig. 5 in Ref. \cite{Coraggio19a}) or in $^{68}$Ni, as we have shown in Fig. \ref{J2pNi-vlwk}.

-Also for the shell model calculation of $^{82}$Se and $^{82}$Kr, we have considered the $0f_{5/2}1p0g_{9/2}$ model space, and in Fig. \ref{82Se82Kr} they are reported the experimental \cite{ensdf} and theoretical low-energy spectra and $B(E2)$s.
+Also, for the shell model calculation of $^{82}$Se and $^{82}$Kr, we have considered the $0f_{5/2}1p0g_{9/2}$ model space, and in Fig. \ref{82Se82Kr} we report the experimental \cite{ensdf} and theoretical low-energy spectra and $B(E2)$’s.

-There is little to be commented, the agreement between theory and experiment, especially as regards the electromagnetic properties, can be considered very satisfactory, with the exception of the inversion in the calculated spectra of the $0^+_2$ states respect to the $2^+_2$ and $4^+_1$ ones.
+There is little to comment; the agreement between theory and experiment, especially as regards the electromagnetic properties, can be considered very satisfactory, with the exception of the inversion in the calculated spectra of the $0^+_2$ states with respect to the $2^+_2$ and $4^+_1$ ones.